opentext-idol/idol-rich-media-tutorials/tutorials/showcase/speech-transcription/PART_II.md

 We can now compare the results, *e.g.* with WinMerge, to see improvements in people names, place names and related vocabulary:

 ![news-srt](./figs/language-model-diff.png)

+> NOTE: As an exercise for the reader, why not try using the new `micro` model for this audio clip.
+Which output do you prefer?

 ## PART III - Quantifying transcript accuracy